kstenerud/concise-text-encoding/cte-specification.md

 #### Area/Location

 The area/location method is the more human-readable of the two, but may not be precise enough for certain applications.
 Time zones are partitioned into areas containing locations, and are written in the form `Area/Location`.
 These areas and locations are specified in the [IANA time zone database](https://www.iana.org/time-zones).
+Area/Location timezones are case-sensitive because they tend to be implemented that way on most platforms.

 ##### Abbreviated Areas